-Which city is cheaper, Vail or Durango?
+Which place is cheaper, Vail or Durango?

 These are the overall average travel costs for the two destinations.